 All right, I’ve gotten requests for this one!
 So, here it is.
 The most delicious Mexican Chicken Soup!
 I originally stumbled upon a recipe for this from Paleo Diet Lifestyle.
-However, I’ve since made it many many times (cause it’s so good!) and tweaked it here and there.
-Instead of making store bought broth and roasted chicken laying around – I make this by purchasing a rotisserie chicken!
+However, I’ve since made it many many times (cause it’s so good!) and tweaked it here and there and now it’s an adaptation.
+For example, instead of buying store bought broth and finding roasted chicken laying around – I make this by purchasing a rotisserie chicken!

 Yield: Serves 4